 runas /user:USERNAME "FILEPATH"

 - Provide the password for the account when prompted.

-- For example, if the username of the admin account is Hassam and the program to execute is command prompt, the command should look as follow:
+- For example, if the username of the admin account is Hassam and the program to execute is Command Prompt, the command should look as follows:

 runas /user:Hassam cmd.exe